- Search The Registry

 - My Account

-Abram Harris, an African American economist, was born on the date in 1899 in Richmond, Virginia.
+Abram Harris, a Black economist, was born on the date in 1899.

-Abram Lincoln Harris Jr. made impressive strides in various specialized economic areas, anthropology, and black studies.
-A graduate of Virginia Union University in 1922, he completed his M.A. in economics in 1924, and received his PhD in 1930 from Columbia University.
+Abram Lincoln Harris Jr. was from Richmond, Virginia.
+He made impressive strides in various specialized economic areas, anthropology, and Black studies.
+A graduate of Virginia Union University in 1922, he completed his M.A. in economics in 1924 and received his Ph.D. in 1930 from Columbia University.
 From 1924 to 1945, Harris taught briefly at West Virginia State, worked for the Minneapolis Urban League, and taught at Howard University.
-During these years he collaborated with colleagues Ralph Bunche and E. Franklin Frazier attacking old values and outlooks on race.
+During these years, he collaborated with colleagues Ralph Bunche and E. Franklin Frazier, attacking old values and outlooks on race.

-Wile in the windy city, he became almost silent on the question of race, instead focusing his writings on books such as "The Social Philosophy of Karl Marx," in 1948 and Economics and Social Reform in 1958.
-During his life he had a healthy influence on both Black radical and neo-conservative thought.
+While in the windy city, he became almost silent on the question of race, instead focusing his writings on books such as "The Social Philosophy of Karl Marx," in 1948 and Economics and Social Reform in 1958.
+During his life, he had a healthy influence on both Black radical and neo-conservative thought.

 Abram Harris died in November 1963.